jcreinhold/intensity-normalization/README.md

 │   │   │   tissue-mask (CLI to create tissue masks (i.e., CSF/GM/WM for a directory)
 │   │
-│   └───normalize (modules for doing the actual intensity normalization) │   │   │   fcm (use fuzzy c-means method for WM normalization) │   │   │   gmm (use gaussian mixture model method for WM normalization) │   │   │   kde (use kernel density estimate method for WM normalization)
+│   └───normalize (modules for doing the actual intensity normalization) │   │   │   zscore (use Z-score method for intensity normalization) │   │   │   fcm (use fuzzy c-means method for WM normalization) │   │   │   gmm (use gaussian mixture model method for WM normalization) │   │   │   kde (use kernel density estimate method for WM normalization)